Brian Epstein: The Beatles

 The Beatles were due to perform a Thursday lunchtime concert at The Cavern Club on 9 November 1961.
-According to club owner Sytner, Epstein had visited the club quite a few times previously on Saturday nights, once asking Sytner to book a group for his twenty-first birthday party.
+According to club owner Alan Sytner, Epstein had visited the club quite a few times previously on Saturday nights, once asking Sytner to book a group for his twenty-first birthday party.
 Epstein asked Harry to arrange for Epstein and his assistant Taylor to watch the Beatles perform.
 The club allowed Epstein and Taylor to enter without queuing.
 They bypassed the line of fans at the door and heard Bob Wooler, the resident disc jockey, announce a welcome message over the club's public address system: "We have someone rather famous in the audience today.
 Mr Brian Epstein, the owner of NEMS ..."
 Epstein later talked about the performance: "I was immediately struck by their music, their beat and their sense of humour on stage—and, even afterwards, when I met them, I was struck again by their personal charm.
-And it was there that, really, it all started".
+And it was there that, really, it all started."

 After the performance, Epstein and Taylor went into the dressing room (which he later described as being "as big as a broom cupboard") to talk to the group.
 The Beatles, all regular NEMS customers, immediately recognised Epstein, but before he could congratulate them on their performance George Harrison said, "And what brings Mr Epstein here?"
 Epstein replied with, "We just popped in to say hello.
 I enjoyed your performance."
 He introduced Taylor, who merely nodded a greeting, said, "Well done, then, goodbye" and left.
 Epstein and Taylor then went for lunch, and during the meal Epstein asked Taylor what he thought about the group.
 Taylor replied that he honestly thought they were "absolutely awful", but there was something "remarkable" about them.
 Epstein sat there smiling for a long time before exclaiming, "I think they're tremendous!"
 Later, when Epstein was paying the bill, he grabbed Taylor's arm and said, "Do you think I should manage them?"